 On the flip side are the hoards of the miserably successful, who got that way because the wrong doors opened for them.

-The point is to think long term and big picture.
-The letdown that just destroyed your day could be the best thing for you in the long run, as letdowns often are.
+The point is to think long-term and big-picture.
+The disappointment that just killed your day could be the best thing that could happen to you, as disappointments often are.

 Every time I thought I was being rejected from something good, I was actually being re-directed to something better.

-Why not jump on something else instead?
-Why wait by the phone only to feel crushed when the call doesn't come?
+Why not jump on something else in the meantime?
+Why wait by the phone, only to feel crushed when the call doesn't come?

 Three or more possibilities in the works will keep you energized, and improve your odds of success.
-Imagine a high school student pursuing the dream colleges and the safe colleges at the same time.
-Aim high and play it safe; you'll be surprised how often the bigger opportunities go your way.
+Imagine a high school student chasing the dream colleges and the safe colleges at the same time.
+Aim high and play it safe; you'll be surprised how often the big opportunities go your way.